The Ultimate Guide to Search Term Negation on Amazon Ads

 In a Linkedin poll conducted by atom11, we found that 70% of Amazon sellers prefer to negate “bad” keywords over reducing bids.

-atom11 poll on negating keywords vs. reducing bids
+atom11 poll on negating keywords vs. reducing bids @@ atom11 poll on negating keywords vs. reducing bids

 In the following section, we will explain a framework for search term negation on Amazon ads: